2008PegaUSF/Caballero-Project0Part2Repo/README.md

 4. Delete User **and their information** Completely from the Banking App
 5. Delete ALL Users **and their information** from the Banking App

+# Structure of the Project
+1. Driver.java
+	- Will prompt the Banking App to Launch, all you need to do is run this file
+2. MainMenu.java
+	- Contains the methods that contain the User Interface the User and Administrator will see when using the Banking App
+	- Includes Methods
+		- StartMenu()
+		- CreateCustomer() *specific to Customer creating their own account*
+		- customerLogin()
+		- customerScreen()
+		- adminLogin()
+		- adminScreen()
+		- createCustomerScreen() *specific to Admin creating the Customer(User) login for themselves*
+3. CustomerDaoImpl.java
+	- Implements interface of CustomerDao.java
+		- getCustomerUsingUserName()
+		- createCustomer()
+		- depositScreen()
+			- depositFunc() *to compute the mathematical component of the transactions*
+		- withdrawScreen()
+			- withdrawFunc() *to compute the mathematical component of the transactions*
+		- applyAccount() *adds Seconding Banking Account*
+		- deleteAccount() *deletes Banking Account NOT login account*
+4. AdminDaoImpl.java
+	- Implements interface of AdminDao.java
+		- getAdminfromUserName()
+		- createCustomer()
+		- viewCustomerUsingUserName()
+		- viewAllCustomers()
+		- updateCustomer()
+		- updateCustomerTransactions()
+		- deleteCustomer()
+5. Beans
+	- Customer.java
+		- Contains the essential information that a User needs to have in their account with the Banking
+			- Name
+			- Login
+			- Password
+			- Financial Account Information
+	- Admin.java
+		- Contains the essential information that the Administrator needs in order to log in as Admin
+			- Name
+			- Login
+			- Password
+6. ConnFactory.java
+	- The .java file that allows the app to connect to the database that stores the information of the Users and the Adminstrator

 Now go download this Repository and HAVE AT IT!